 Crown’s diversity and inclusion strategy focuses on people and encompasses several programs including the Indigenous Employment Program, CROWNability, Crown Pride and Gender Equity.

-Crown’s award-winning Indigenous Employment Program (IEP) is designed to make a positive impact on the lives of Aboriginal and Torres Strait Islander people in Australia.
-To date our Indigenous Employment Program has helped over 850 Indigenous Australians find employment at Crown Resorts and we are well on our way to reaching our target of 2,000 job opportunities.
+Crown’s award winning Indigenous Program is designed to make a positive impact on the lives of Aboriginal and Torres Strait Islander people in Australia.
+Our Indigenous Program has provided more than 850 Indigenous employment opportunities with a consistent focus on hiring, developing and retaining employees.

 Crown’s commitment to an inclusive community continues to progress through the development of the Crown Pride Action Plan.
 Supported by an established LGBTIQ+ Steering Committee framework and built on a foundation of positive Australian Workplace Equality Index results and in partnership with Pride in Diversity, the development of the Crown Pride Network represents the next significant step in delivering a workplace where Crown employees can confidently and comfortably bring their whole selves to work.